github-samples/securing-your-code/_labs/lab1.md

 6. Optionally, configure **Who can bypass push protection for secret scanning**.
     - By default, as to not interrupt developers' workflows, anyone with write access to the repository can manually bypass a blocked push that contains secrets (administrators will be notified of this, and it is also captured in the audit logs).
     - In Private and internal repositories in organizations using GitHub Enterprise Cloud with GitHub Advanced Security enabled, you can change this to only allow select users/teams (or no one) to bypass secret scanning push protection.
+7. Note that you can define your own **Custom patterns** from this page to scan for secrets that don't correspond to a known provider pattern.

 <details>
   ![image](images/lab-1-3-1.png)